poodle-dog/bingen/README.md

 # bingen

+Quick and dirty Python script to generate raw binary files.
 Rhymes with "engine".

-Quick and dirty Python script to generate raw binary files.

-We have this cool AI generated logo, so you know it must be good.
+We have a cool AI generated logo, so you know it must be good.

 ![please help I've been stuck in Vim for weeks](bingen_logo.png)